 Turas Nua will without undue delay notify the Data Controller (DSP) when we reasonably believe that there has been a breach of security leading to accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data processed by Turas Nua.
 We will investigate the Incident, take necessary steps to eliminate or contain the impact of the Incident and keep the Data Controller advised of the status of the Incident and all related matters.
 The Department will assess the level of risk and if deemed necessary will write out to you to confirm what happened and which of your data was affected.
 The DSP are responsible for notifyingthe Office of the Data Protection Commission of any high risk breaches

 Right to complain

 As well as the rights detailed above, you also have the right to complain if you feel that your personal data has been illegally accessed, please contact:-

 Turas Nua Data Protection Officer – see contact details listed below

 The Data Protection Officer of the Data Controller - see contact details listed below

 You also have the right to complain to the Supervisory Authority at the Office of the Data Protection Commissioner (ODPC) – see contact details listed below

 In addition to the technical and organisational security measures we have in place, every Turas Nua staff member completes data protection training at induction.
 Data production training is further enhanced by the completion by all staff of a data protection training module and assessment which is completed on an annual basis.
 Data protection is supported through ongoing reviews of all our office locations, and by Data Champions who help to ensure that staff remain vigilant on a day to day basis with regard to the protection of the personal data that we hold.
 Turas Nua employees participate in an annual information security awareness campaign.

-Further information on your data protection rights can be found on the Data Protection Commission website www.dataprotection.ie and also on the Department of Social Protection website.
+Further information on your data protection rights can be found on the Data Protection Commission website www.dataprotection.ie and also on the Department of Employment Affairs and Social Protection website.